inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 Partial compiles are possible when

 1. Service Instances are unrelated: service instances don't share any resources and don't depend on each other in any way.
-This requires correctly setting :inmanta:relation:`owned_resources<lsm::ServiceBase.owned_resources>`.
+This only requires correctly setting :inmanta:relation:`owned_resources<lsm::ServiceBase.owned_resources>`.
 2. Services form groups under a common owner.
     Instances within the group can freely depend on each other and share resources, but nothing is shared across groups.
     One specific instance is designated as the common owner of the group.
-    This requires indicating what the owner of any service is, by setting :inmanta:relation:`lsm::ServiceEntityBinding.owner` and :inmanta:attribute:`lsm::ServiceEntityBinding.relation_to_owner`.
+    This additionally requires indicating what the owner of any service is, by setting :inmanta:relation:`lsm::ServiceEntityBinding.owner` and :inmanta:attribute:`lsm::ServiceEntityBinding.relation_to_owner`.
     This does not immediately have to be the root owner, the ownership hierarchy is allowed to form a tree with intermediate owners below the root owner.

 3. Service instances and groups can depend on shared resources, that are identical for all service instances and groups.